-You open up your daypack (see our best daypacks) and grab your kit to get a plaster and find that everything in there got damp during that wet suffer-fest of a hike a few weeks ago, rendering half of the items useless.
+You open up your best daypack and grab your kit to get a plaster only to find that everything in there got damp during that wet suffer-fest of a hike a few weeks ago, rendering half of the items useless.
 Avoid this situation by using a quality dry bag as the main container for your first aid kit.

 Keep disparate sets of kit in clearly labelled or colour coded smaller dry bags or zip-locked wallets.
 For example, medication should be kept together, separate from bandages, which should be separate from hygiene products like vinyl gloves and sanitizing wipes, which should be separate from plasters and so on.

-You can pick up just about everything you need to build you first aid kit from a pharmacy.
+When making your own first aid kit, you can pick up just about everything you need from a pharmacy.
 Specialised items, like group shelters can be obtained at outdoor gear shops.
 Keep a little notebook and pen in your kit to tick things off when you use them and when you replenish them.
 This ensures your kit is always properly stocked.

 · a survival blanket or even better a blizzard jacket